od-b/mayhem/README.md

 If you are running an earlier version of pygame, i strongly recommend updating.
 There are many performance updates, and introduces no backward compatibility issues that do not already exist in the prior 2.0+ versions.
 I know for a fact any pygame version prior to **2.1.3** will not work with this app.
+The app will run a version check on initialization, but will crash prior to this if pygame is not installed at all.